PlymouthUniversitySD/PenCTU_R/README.md

 -   `var_labels_str`: chr - A string containing the name of the column in dictionary_df which contains the corresponding data labels

 ### Examples

+## check_field_completeness

+### Description
+This function calculates the completeness of each field in a given data frame.

+### Arguments

+- `data`: A data frame to check the completeness of its fields.

+- `by`: The column name as a string to group the data by before checking field completeness.
+This argument is optional.

+- `full`: A boolean that determines whether to return completeness information for missing values and a set of predefined codes.
+This argument is optional, and its default value is `FALSE`.

+### Return Value

+A data frame with the completeness of each field.

+### Examples